codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 </br>
 {:/}

-* CLI wizard: If the repo doesn't exist, for GitHub, GitLab, Bitbucket Server, GitHub Enterprise, Codefresh creates it during runtime installation.
+* CLI wizard: If the repo doesn't exist, for GitHub, GitLab, Bitbucket Server, BitBucket Cloud, and GitHub Enterprise, Codefresh creates it during runtime installation.
-* Silent install: Required.
-Add the `--repo` flag.
+* Silent install: Add the `--repo` flag.

 **Git user**
 Optional; required only for Bitbucket Server.